assignedgod/Aurora-Song-14/CONTRIBUTING.md

 # Aurora Song specific content

-In general, anything you create from scratch (vs. modifying something that exists from upstream) should go in a Frontier-specific subfolder, `_AS`.
+In general, anything you create from scratch (vs. modifying something that exists from upstream) should go in an Aurora Song subfolder, `_AS`.

 Examples:
 - `Content.Server/_AS/`